Is “Time Heals All Wounds” True For Past Pain?

 One of the most frustrating things for someone who has been wounded is when others imply that we all fit into a cookie-cutter mold of healing.
 Everyone responds differently to pain and heartache.
 The important thing is that you respond.
 Unresolved pain can lead to difficulties later and may worsen over time.

 Just how much time does it take to begin feeling better?
-There is no exact answer to this question and no formula we can give you to determine how long you will feel this way.
+There is no exact answer to this question and no formula to determine how long you may feel this way.
 We all process thoughts and feelings differently.

 If you have ever been wounded by a person or event, you may have wondered why it was so painful.
 Human beings are emotional creatures.
 Almost everything we do is connected to our emotions.
-In some cases, it's the memory of a time with a lost loved one.
-It could be the aroma of a pie baking in the oven that causes us to remember a time enjoyed together, for instance.
+In some cases, the pain could be caused by the memory of a time with a lost loved one.
+For instance, the aroma of a pie baking in the oven may cause us to remember a time enjoyed together.
 Anything related to a meaningful experience is something that can spark emotion within us.

 When we are hurt, our emotions seem to be on "high alert."
 To begin healing, it's necessary to think about the situation and why it may be causing so much pain.

-• Was the cause of your wound something foreseeable?
 If you have experienced something that has left you wounded and you think you could have prevented it, the pain you are experiencing could be coupled with guilt.
-It's important to remind yourself that whatever happens, you cannot change the past.
+It's important to remind yourself that whatever happened, you cannot change the past.
 Don't live in it and blame yourself.
 Healing begins by acknowledging what happened and letting go.

-• Have you lost something that is irreplaceable?
 One of the most painful wounds is the wound that death leaves behind.
-Whether the death was sudden or the result of a long-term illness, it doesn't change that we have lost someone we love.
-Healing the wound caused by the loss of life is often difficult because the lost loved one cannot be replaced.
+Whether the death was sudden or the result of a long-term illness, it doesn't change the feeling of loss.
+Healing this particular wound is often difficult because the lost loved one cannot be replaced.

 While healing of any kind does take time, sometimes the process may require more than just patiently waiting.
 If you have experienced a wound or traumatic event, it’s okay to reach out for help.
 You may find that reaching out to others opens the floodgates of emotion and allows healing to flow in.